-- The Bank has a MiFID control framework where a new MIFID II framework has been implemented. - The Bank has reviewed and updated its inducements and conflict of interest policies.
-In particular, procedures have been implemented to effectively manage conflicts of interests, to declare gifts and incentives, to guarantee the best conditions for the execution and safeguarding of assets, and to establish controls against market manipulation.
+- The Bank has a MiFID control framework. - The Bank has an inducements and conflict of interest policies to effectively manage conflicts of interests, to declare gifts and incentives, to guarantee the best conditions for the execution and safeguarding of assets, and to establish controls against market manipulation.